-May free himself from his liability towards third parties for the debts of the firm incurred before his retirement by an agreement with such third parties and the partners of the reconstituted firm.
-Partners alone cannot give this freedom to the retiring partner.
-He may be discharged only if the creditors agree.

-Liability for acts of firm post retirement (Sec 32(3)): Continues to be liable for the acts of retirement.
-Similarly, the partners of the reconstituted firm continue to be liable for the acts of the retired partner though done after retirement, until public notice is given of the retirement.

-the firm, even after retirement, until

-public notice is given of the fact of
+- retirement.
+May free himself from his liability prior to his towards third parties for the debts of admission but such the firm incurred before his retirement agreeing will not by an agreement with such third give to a prior parties and the partners of the creditor the right of reconstituted firm.
+Partners alone suing him because cannot give this freedom to the of 'absence of retiring partner.
+He may be discharged privity of contract. only if the creditors agree.
+He will be liable to - Liability for acts of firm post retirement (Sec 32(3)): Continues to be liable for the acts of retirement.
+Similarly, the partners of the reconstituted firm continue to be liable for the acts of the retired partner though done after retirement, until public notice is given of the the firm, even after retirement, until public notice is given of the fact of